-Here in Southern California, Halloween and fall fun abounds!
-So let’s get right to it and share with you 40+ family friendly Halloween events and fall festivals taking place across the southland this season.
+Here in Southern California, Halloween is not over and fall fun abounds!
+So let’s get right to it and share with you The Best Family Friendly Halloween events and fall festivals taking place across the southland this season.
 Prices and dates vary.
 Please visit individual websites for full details.
 Happy Fall!

 Family Halloween Events in Los Angeles

 Halloween at Descanso Gardens, La Canada Flintridge (all month long in October)

 Throughout the month of October, join us for Halloween at Descanso!
 Guests are invited to safely wind their way through socially-distanced, pumpkin-themed displays in the most popular sections of Descanso Gardens.
 Halloween activities includes a Pumpkin house and children’s hay maze, wooden jack-o-lanterns, a pumpkin arch and and pumpkin mandalas.

 Children 14 and under are invited to wear their costumes – and masks – as they explore and enjoy autumn in the Gardens.
 The Kitchen at Descanso will have a variety of warm, fall-inspired drinks and soups available, along with such seasonal favorites as caramel corn and churros.

 Advance admission is required for non-members and can be purchased here.